-An employer may face an employment tribunal claim from an agency worker where he or she believes that there has been a breach of key provisions of the Agency Workers Regulations 2010 (SI 2010/93), these being:
+An employer may face an employment tribunal claim from an agency worker where they believe that there has been a breach of key provisions of the Agency Workers Regulations 2010 (SI 2010/93), these being:

-- reg.5 - the right to the same basic working and employment conditions that the worker would have received for the same job if he or she had been recruited directly;
+- reg.5 - the right to the same basic working and employment conditions that the worker would have received for the same job if they had been recruited directly;

 - regs.12 and 13 - the right to access facilities and to be informed of any relevant permanent posts with the hirer; and